17th Annual TKAA Freshwater Kayak Fish for Charity Tournament

 B. TKAA Tournament Committee must approve in advance any other craft, paddled or otherwise propelled.
-No gasoline/electric-powered boats, sailboats, jon boats, float tube, pontoon boat, or similar
+For questionable craft that may not qualify, contact TKAA Tournament Committee in advance for eligibility determination.

 There is absolutely NO FERRYING (i.e. using another vehicle or boat, motorized or not to transport your kayak to a fishing location while on the water.)

 Fishing is permitted anywhere in Virginia.
 All participants must use “public accessible launch areas.
 Military bases or lakes requiring any special permits are off limits.
 You can fish anywhere you want, but photos must be uploaded before end of tournament.
 Using or launching from private property or water not open to the general public will result in disqualification.

 Participants must use their own Smart Phone for recording scoring fish.